-We had made the error of being I was flying then.
-Yet there came days when folk before our time. thought kindly of the lads who had fought so stoutly in the west, and when their limbs, gathered from many a hangman's pit and waste place, were borne amid the silent sorrow of a nation to the pretty country burial-grounds where they would have There, within the sound of the bell chosen to lie. which from infancy had called them to prayer, beneath the turf over which they had wandered, under the shadow of those Mendip and Quantock Hills which they loved so well, these brave hearts lie still and peaceful, like tired children in the bosom of their mother.
-Requiescant-requiescant in pace!"
+AND so, my dear children, I come to the end of the history of a failure-a brave failure and a noble one, but a failure none the less.
+In three more years England was to come to herself, to tear the fetters from her free limbs, and to send James and his poisonous brood flying from her shores even as I was flying then.
+We had made the error of being before our time.
+Yet there came days when folk thought kindly of the lads who had fought so stoutly in the west, and when their limbs, gathered from many a hangman's pit and waste place, were borne amid the silent sorrow of a nation to the pretty country burial-grounds where they would have chosen to lie.
+There, within the sound of the bell which from infancy had called them to prayer, beneath the turf over which they had wandered, under the shadow of those Mendip and Quantock Hills which they loved so well, these brave hearts lie still and peaceful, like tired children in the bosom of their mother.
+Requiescatrequiescat in pace !

 Not another word about myself, dear children.
-This narrative doth already bristle with I's, as though it were an Argus, which is a flash of wit, though doubt if ye will understand it.
+This narrative doth already bristle with I's, as though it were an Argus, which is a flash of wit, though I doubt if ye will understand it.
 I set myself to tell ye the tale of the war in the west, and that tale ye have heard, nor will I be coaxed or cajoled into one word further.
-Ah! ye know well how garrulous the old man is and that if ye could but get to Flushing with him he would take ye to the wars of the Empire. to William's Court, and to the second invasion of the west, which had a better outcome than the first.
-But not an inch further will I budge.
-On to the green, ye young rogues!
+Ah! ye know well how garrulous the old man is, and that if ye could but get to Flushing with him he would take ye to the wars of the Empire, to William's Court, and to the second invasion of the west, which had a better outcome than the first.
+But not an inch farther will I budge.
+On to the green, ye young rogues !
 Have ye not other limbs to exercise besides your ears, that ye should be so fond of squatting round granddad's chair?
 If I am spared to next winter, and if the rheumatiz keeps away, it is like that I may take up once more the broken thread of my story.

 Of the others I can only tell ye what I know.
 Some slipped out of my ken entirely.
 Of others I have heard vague and incomplete accounts.
-The leaders of the insurrection got off much more lightly than their followers, for they tound that the passion of greed was even stronger than the passion of cruelty.
-Grey, Buyse, Wade, and others bought them.

-selves free at the price of all their possessions.
+The leaders of the insurrection got off much more lightly than their followers, for they found that the passion of greed was even stronger than the passion of cruelty.
+Grey, Buyse, Wade, and others bought themselves free at the price of all their possessions.
 Ferguson escaped.
 Monmouth was executed on Tower Hill, and showed in his last moments some faint traces of that spirit which spurted up now and again from his feeble nature, like the momentary flash of an expiring fire.